shaotangyen/mern-book-search-engine/README.md

 ## Setup

-You can visit the [deployed website on GitHub Page](https://shaotangyen.github.io/portfolio-react/), or download the codes and run it using [React](https://create-react-app.dev/docs/getting-started/).
+You can visit the deployed website on: [Heroku](https://agile-basin-26461.herokuapp.com/).

-To install React, you need to type ``npx create-react-app [folder-name]`` then type ``npm i && npm start``.
+Or check out the full code on [Github](https://github.com/shaotangyen/mern-book-search-engine), clone it and run it with ``npm install && npm run develop``.

 <a name="design"></a>